-Management: 67 out of 100 possible points
+Management: 58 out of 100 possible points

 A moderate score was achieved for management needs.
-There were no specific hydrologic changes that appear needed, however, there is a road traversing the slough, and future use of that road could require evaluation of culverts.
+According to Collier County Stormwater Management Planning, the Immokalee Slough vegetation needs to be thinned and culverts replaced as the flow in the slough needs to be improved.
+Staff did observe the culverts under the road are rusted.
+Stormwater Management staff advised that the culverts are on a list for replacement and has requested to be done in March 2022 during typical low water season.
 Removal of exotic plant species is a significant need, and could be costly to achieve.
 For the most part, the properties are surrounded by managed and semi-managed urban and agricultural landscapes.
 This limits some exotics influence and elevates potential for invasion by others.
 There are some seed sources remaining in adjacent lands to the NW, where there is no removal requirement.